GANYO1/Expense-Tracker/README.md

 # Expense Tracker

-A full-stack personal finance tracking application that allows users to register, log in, manage income and expenses, organize transactions by categories, and view financial summaries.
+A personal finance tracking API that allows users to register, log in, manage income and expenses, organize transactions by categories, and view financial summaries.

 ## Features